augustinasjucas/CodeEvaluationSystem/README.md

 # Code Evaluation System

 ## What is this system for?

+In this system, one can create and store competitive programming tasks.
+Each task consist
+- a statement of the task;
+- tests which validate the correctness of some possible solution to the task;
+- [optional], a checker program, which tests whether the solution to the problem was correct).

+The system is capable of:
+- displaying the statement of the task;
+- receiving the solutions to the task, compiling them and running them against the tests, provided by the creator of the task.

-Here, you can create competitive programming tasks, add tests and checkers for them and have the submissions be evaluated in the back-end server.
+In short, you can create competitive programming tasks, add tests and checkers for them and have the submissions be evaluated in the back-end server.

 ## Installation